Farming Magazine

 About The Publication:

 “Growing magazine provides farms with detailed, educational, experience-based content and professional insight to help them improve the efficiency and profitability of their operations.”
 Welcomes new writers.
 75%-90% freelance.
 Circ.
 26K.
-Monthly.
+Quarterly.
 Pays on publication.
 Period between acceptance and publication varies.
 Buys all rights.
 Accepts reprints.
 Responds within one week.
 Sample copy available online.
 Subscription free for qualified readers.
-Guidelines not available.
-Pays $175-$200 for columns, and $400-$500 for features for 800-1800 words.
+Guidelines online at https://www.farmingmagazine.net/uploads/3/4/8/5/34850831/how_to_submit.pdf

 Current Needs:

 “We request articles that feature issues concerning the farmers and growers in the Northeastern United States (Pennsylvania, New York, New England), such as farmer/farm stand profiles, maple/sugaring, beef, dairy nutrition, woodlot management, forages, basic business know-how (basic techniques, ideas, etc.), safety, small livestock and working horses.
-Submissions must be correctly sourced and cited, compelling and add value to the reader experience.”
-Pays $175-$200 for columns, and $400-$500 for features for 800-1800 words.
-Submit query, cover letter, bio, and relevant samples by email.
-Pays $175-$200 for columns, and $400-$500 for features for 800-1800 words.
+Submissions must be correctly sourced and cited,

 Pays $175-$200 for columns, and $400-$500 for features for 800-1800 words.